UC Davis Honorees

 A professor in the Department of Electrical and Computer Engineering, M. Saif Islam addresses the long-standing issues of interfacing and interconnecting one-dimensional semiconductor nanowires with devices, sensors and circuit elements, and employing processes compatible with mass-manufacturing.

-Professor of Electrical and Computer Engineering and Women's Studies, Dr. Katehi was elected a charter fellow of the National Academy of Inventors in 2010.
+Distinguished Professor of Electrical and Computer Engineering and Women's Studies, Dr. Katehi was elected a charter fellow of the National Academy of Inventors in 2010.
 Katehi made novel contributions to now-ubiquitous circuitry found in antenna, cellular, microwave and radar technology.

 Marcu, a professor of biomedical engineering and neurological surgery, was elected for her use of fluorescence lifetime spectroscopy, ultrasound and optical coherence tomography to enhance diagnosis, treatment and prevention of disease.